On This Page

 Typical Qualifying PDHs

-- Courses, seminars, instruction, in-house programs, or training with engineering content that relates to the licensee’s current or future discipline(s)
+- Courses, seminars, instruction, in-house programs, or training with engineering, managerial, or ethics content

 - Technical or professional society meetings when an engineering topic is presented as a substantive part of the program

 - Teaching an engineering course for the first time (Instructors receive 2X PDH credit)

-- Repeat teaching a course if substantial time is spent updating material
+- Repeat teaching a course can count only if substantial time is spent updating material

 - Remote training where attendance is verified and program material meets requirements

 - Computer-based courses related to improving one’s business or profession

 - Language courses related to one’s business or profession (not recreational travel)

 - Remote courses on an engineering topic where testing at the end of the course is required

 Typical Non-Qualifying PDHs